chandan123-sik/React-Trip-Management-OCT-2025-377/README.md

 Development Tools:
 💻 Vite / Create React App – Fast and easy React project setup and development environment.
 🔧 ESLint + Prettier (optional) – For maintaining clean and consistent code style.

-🌄 UI Preview / Screenshots-
-Below are some visuals of the Trip Manager App, including Dashboard, Add Trip, and Edit Trip pages.